 You’ll find that most people with high net worths usually have a big portion of it tied to properties, for example.

 The more income-generating your assets are, the better the quality of your net worth.

 Income-generating assets help you bend time to your advantage.

 You can literally create the type of lifestyle you want and go against the grain of the masses.

-Do you want to live 6 months in Australia and another 6 months in Europe?
-Or Africa?
+Do you want to live 6 months in Europe and another 6 months in Africa? or Asia?

 Or do you want to work 3 days a week and have 4 days off to do life how you want?